superhero1/ffritz/README.md

 Introduction
 ============
-This is a repository containing my modifications for FritzBox-6591 Cable.
+This is a repository containing my modifications for FritzBox Cable.

+- 6591: Fully supported and tested
+- 6660: Likely supported, not tested
+- 6x90: Basic support, currently not maintained.
+See 6x90 note at the very end.

 It basically modifies the original AVM install image by adding an ssh (dropbear) service to log in.